snyk-community/sdr-bootstrap-prepack/README.md

   * more than 40 components from popular labraries React Boostrap and React Widgets,
   * many adopted components such as form input elements, navigation through pages and others.

-In contrast to majority of the Web apps for database CRUD operations, UI components of the project can display linked entities collections, interact with each other, search data, and has different types of input elements including dropdowns, date calendars and others.
+In contrast to majority of the Web apps for database CRUD operations, UI components of the project can display linked entities collections, interact with each other, search data, and has different types of input elements including dropdowns, calendars and others.

 It's worth a mention that all UI components are created and manipulated by a visual builder, which gives an instant feedback about how components look and feel.